-- 2. From the 'Type' drop-down list, select the type of call history (i.e., missed calls, received calls, and dialed numbers) that you want to view; the table lists the call history according to the chosen call history type. - 3.
+- 2. From the 'Type' dropdown, select the call history type, i.e., Missed Calls, Received Calls, or Dialed Numbers that you want to view; the table lists the call history according to the call history type you select. - 3.
 To delete an entry, select the entry's 'Delete' option and click Delete.